codacy/docs/docs/coverage-reporter/uploading-coverage-in-advanced-scenarios.md

     -l Java $(find . -name 'jacoco*.xml' -printf '-r %p ')
 ```

+!!! note
+    The example above works only on systems that use GNU find with support for the `-printf` action, such as Linux.

 ### Uploading reports in sequence {: id="multiple-reports-sequence"}

 Upload multiple partial coverage reports in sequence: